-Duke will cover the cost of Duke-related trips to and from the Lemur Center for students and employees through the 2016-17 academic year.
-Get started using the Duke Lemur Center Uber ride by visiting https://parking.duke.edu/buses_vans/uber/.
+Duke will cover the cost of Duke-related trips to and from the Lemur Center for students and employees through the 2017-18 academic year.
+Get started using the Duke Lemur Center Uber ride by visiting the Duke Parking & Transportation’s Uber Rides Program homepage.
 Here’s how to access a fare-free ride:

 The ride must begin and end within boundaries on West, Central, or East campuses.